M

 Besides having hollow leg bones, marabou storks also possess hollow toe bones.
 This adaptation is crucial for their ability to fly, especially given their considerable size.
 African Marabou storks have a wingspan of 2.6 meters and stand at a height of 1.5 meters.
 These storks are recognizable for their bald heads.

-Further, storks have been linked to babies and family for a long time.
+Further, storks have been linked to babies and families for a long time.
 In Greek mythology, they were connected to baby theft when Hera transformed her rival into a stork, and the stork-woman tried to take her son.
+In Egyptian mythology, storks often represented a person’s soul, called “ba.”

 Nests

-The nest of the marabou stork is built of sticks in the treetops, cliffs, or even buildings and is small in proportion to the size of the adult bird.
+The nest of the marabou stork is built of sticks in the treetops, cliffs, or even buildings, and is small in proportion to the size of the adult bird.
 It is flat and has a cup in the center made of smaller sticks and leaves.

-Scientific Name
+Classification and Scientific Name

 The marabou stork’s scientific name, Leptoptilos crumenifer, comes from the Greek lepto, which means “slender” and ptilo, which is Greek for soft feathers or down.
 Crumenifer is Latin for a money bag carried around the neck, which references the bird’s prominent gular sac.